MananDesai1783/E-Commerce_Recommendation_System_SQL/README.md

 ● timestamp: Timestamp when the interaction occurred.

-C. Past Purchases Table:
+C. Past Purchases Table Columns:

-Columns:

 ● purchase_id: Unique identifier for each purchase.

 ● user_id: Unique identifier for each user.